 A physician and a nurse "medical personnel" are on board for each sailing and are generally available for Guest consultation during specified hours and 24 hours a day for medical emergencies while the ship is at sea.
 Shipboard infirmaries are equipped to provide only basic medical care and do not offer care for conditions requiring long-term care or specialised expertise or equipment.
 As Norwegian is not in the business of providing medical care, medical personnel and the services they provide are for the convenience of our Guests only, and such personnel work directly for the Guest and charge for their services.
 The Guest acknowledges that the ship may travel to destinations where medical care or evacuation is delayed or unavailable.

-Medical personnel on board Norwegian ships shall not be considered as employees, servants or agents of Norwegian.
 The Guest acknowledges and agrees that Norwegian cannot intervene, supervise or direct the medical decisions and/or care provided by on-board medical personnel and that Norwegian shall not be liable in any respect whatsoever for the medical care, treatment or diagnosis of Guest by medical personnel on board or ashore, nor for any other act or omission related to, occurring during, or arising from the medical treatment, consultation or services provided to or for a Guest.
 Guests are responsible for all fees and costs associated with medical services provided by on-board medical personnel or incurred for any emergency medical evacuation or deviation.
-All Norwegian cruises are outside the scope of Australian Medicare and private health insurance, consultations, treatments and medicines are charged at private rates and must be claimed through your international travel insurance.
+All Norwegian cruises are outside the scope of Australian Medicare and private health insurance.
+Consultations, treatments and medicines are charged at private rates and must be claimed through your international travel insurance.

-Airport to pier (if applicable) transfers and vice versa are available for purchase for all Guests.
-Guests who want to purchase transfers should contact our Reservations Department and also advise them of the correct flight times.
+Airport to pier (if applicable) transfers and vice versa are available for purchase by all Guests.
+Guests who wish to purchase transfers should contact our Reservations Department (on 1300 255 200 (if calling within Australia) or 0800 969 283 (if calling within New Zealand)) and also advise them of the correct flight times.
 The Guest is responsible to advise the Reservations Department of any flight schedule changes.
 All Guests who purchase transfers will receive a transfer voucher prior to departure.
 Upon arrival in the city of embarkation, Guests should proceed to the baggage claim area to claim their luggage.
 A Norwegian representative will meet them in the baggage claim area on domestic flights and outside of customs on international flights to assist with their transportation to the ship or hotel (if applicable).
 For cruise-only Guests booking their own return flights, we suggest a departure time no less than six hours after the announced arrival time of the ship.
-If we are arranging off-board transportation or other services for you, we act only as agent for the third party providing those services and the terms and conditions of the Consumer Contract do not apply to such transportation.
-The operators' terms and conditions may significantly limit or exclude liability, and will be made available to Guests upon request.
-Norwegian shall not be responsible for any damage or inconvenience caused by late air, car or motorcoach arrivals, or for any damage to property or personal injury suffered off the ship, where that loss or damage is not attributable to the acts or omissions of Norwegian in arranging any transportation or transfer.
+If we are providing off-board transportation to you, we act only as agent for the third party providing those services and the terms and conditions of the Customer Contract do not apply to such transportation.
+The operators' terms and conditions, which may significantly limit or exclude liability, will be made available to Guests upon request.
+Norwegian shall not be responsible for any damage or inconvenience caused by late air, car or motor coach arrivals, or for any damage to property or personal injury suffered off the ship, where that loss or damage is not attributable to the acts or omissions of Norwegian in arranging any transportation or transfer.

 Norwegian visits a large number of ports in numerous countries around the world.
 At any given moment, there are likely to be "trouble spots" in the world, in terms of crime and/or war or terrorist actions.
 Accordingly, it may be necessary to change the published cruise or Shore Excursion itinerary.
 Any such changes are for your safety and beyond Norwegian's control.
 While Norwegian endeavours to provide reasonable protection for your comfort and safety on board its ships, Norwegian makes no representation as to the safety, conditions or other issues that may exist at any destination and cannot guarantee freedom from all risks associated with war, terrorism, crime or other potential sources of harm.
 Norwegian reminds all Guests that they must ultimately assume responsibility for their actions while ashore.
 The Australian and New Zealand Governments and other similar government agencies regularly issue advisories and warnings to travellers, giving details of local conditions in specified cities and countries according to the agency's perception of risks to travellers.
 Norwegian strongly recommends that Guests and their travel agents obtain and consider such information when making travel decisions.
 Also, please be advised that weapons and illegal narcotics (including medical marijuana or similar drugs used for medicinal purposes) are not permitted on board any Norwegian ship.

-Other than as specified in these ANZ Terms and Conditions or applicable laws, we exclude all liability for any costs, expense, losses or damages whatsoever that may arise in any way in connection with your cruise.
+Other than as specified in this Guest Ticket Contract or applicable laws, we exclude all liability for any costs, expense, losses or damages whatsoever that may arise in any way in connection with your cruise.